Skip to Content

 We ended our day with the last stop of our Iceland winter trip – Reykjavik.

-Update: As I’m updating this post after several more recent trips to Iceland, I have to admit that Reykjavik has changed a lot.
-There is so much more to see and do in the city than before (check out Perlan or the Whales of Iceland exhibition!).
-Still, if you are short on time, half day to one day is sufficient for Reykjavik because the real beauty of Iceland is in its natural wonders.
+Don’t take me wrong – Reykjavik is well worth visiting.
+There is a lot to see and do in the city (e.g. Perlan or the Whales of Iceland exhibition, to mention just a few.
+However, if you are short on time, half day to one day is sufficient for Reykjavik because the real beauty of Iceland is in its natural wonders.

 One thing you really shouldn’t miss in Reykjavik is the Hallgrimskirkja.
 The view from the church tower is really worth it, but also the church itself is really special, so definitely worth seeing.